SoftwareAG/cumulocity-alarmapp/README.md

 # Cumulocity IoT Alarming App

+The Cumulocity IoT Alarming App brings alarms on your mobile phone.
+You'll see an overview about all Alarms raised on your Cumulocity IoT tenant, browse or filter the list of Alarms, collaborate by adding comments or modify the Alarm's severity or status.

+*The Cumulocity IoT Alarming App is currently only available for iOS 13+.
+An Android version will follow.*

+## Use the Alarming app on iOS

-## Installation and Setup
+### Installation and Setup

-To build and run Alarming App, the following setup and tools are required:
+The following tools are required to build the app:

-1. Xcode 13.2+
+- Xcode 13.2+

-### Cumulocity Swift Client SDK
+#### Cumulocity Swift Client SDK

-The Cumulocity Swift Client SDK is integrated as a SwiftPackage from it's repository at [https://github.com/SoftwareAG/cumulocity-clients-swift](https://github.com/SoftwareAG/cumulocity-clients-swift).
+The Cumulocity IoT Alarming App takes use of the Cumulocity Swift client SDK to integrate Cumulocity IoT.
+The client SDK is added as a SwiftPackage from it's repository at [https://github.com/SoftwareAG/cumulocity-clients-swift](https://github.com/SoftwareAG/cumulocity-clients-swift).

 For SwiftPackage it is required to configure a [github.com](https://github.com) user account with access to the repository.
 The user account must be using a developer token for authentication.
 It's recommended to setup the user account in Xcode before opening the project the first time in Xcode.

-### Build
+#### Build

-`Build` github worlflow creates an unsigned ipa.
-This build can be distributed, but must be signed before deployed to devices.
+`Build` github worlflow creates an unsigned ipa. **This build can be distributed, but must be signed before deployed to devices.**

 To sign the ipa, it is recommended to use [Fastlane](https://fastlane.tools).
 See documentation for [Fastlane resign](https://docs.fastlane.tools/actions/resign/) for more infos and config options, for example to change version number, display name, etc. when resigning.